RemiVine/Thesis-template-IHEID-RV-2021/README.md

 - **Personnal information, discipline, *etc.***
    - *information_to_fill.tex* contains all the personnal information that should be changed for the specimen
    - make sure the year is the correct one (if pre-defense and post-defense submissions at different years)
+   - the thesis number will be given by the administration
+   - the imprimatur will be given by the administration after the defense

  ## Changes that can be done